g3t0r/flac-fun/GOAL.md

 The goal for this project is to create client-server program for streaming music.

 Server features:
-* TODO Implemented with ptheads
+* STRT Implemented with ptheads
 * TODO Creating library of songs from certain path
 * TODO Returning library to the client
 * TODO Sending song metadata to client